The future of Wood Green

 There is also potential to bring Crossrail 2 to Wood Green.

-Building on these strengths, we believe the area has massive potential and our plans will deliver thousands more new homes and jobs in Wood Green, supported by new health and community facilities.
-This is why Wood Green is one of three growth areas in Haringey’s Local Plan and it is going to be a new Opportunity Area in the next London Plan.
+With plans to deliver thousands more new homes and jobs in Wood Green, supported by new health and community facilities, there is massive potential here.
+This is why Wood Green is one of three growth areas in Haringey’s Local Plan and is a London Plan Opportunity Area.

-Backed by these conversations with local people and businesses, we’ve come up with a range of different objectives that together could secure Wood Green’s future as one of London’s best places to live, work and visit.
+Backed by years of conversations with local people and businesses, we’ve come up with a range of different objectives that together could secure Wood Green’s future as one of London’s best places to live, work and visit.

 - Creating more welcoming public spaces